adafruit/circuitpython-org/_board/autosportlabs_esp32_can_x2.md

 family: esp32  # See _data/bootloaders.json
 bootloader_id:
 features:
+  - Arduino Shield Compatible
+  - Bluetooth/BTLE
   - Breadboard-Friendly
-  - Bluetooth/BTLE
+  - USB-C
   - Wi-Fi
-  - Dual CAN bus
-  - Automotive-grade power supply
-  - On-board CAN bus transceivers
-  - USB-C
-  - User programmable status LED
 ---

-The Autosport Labs ESP32-CAN-X2 is a development board suitable for automotive, industrial, and aerospace applications.
+The Autosport Labs ESP32-CAN-X2 is a development board designed to make CAN bus communications easy for automotive and industrial applications.

 It features the ESP32-S3-WROOM-1-N8R8 using an Xtensa® 32-bit LX7 CPU operating at up to 240 MHz (8MB flash, 8MB PSRAM), dual CAN bus support, two CAN bus transceivers, and an automotive-grade power supply to safely integrate it into your car project.

 All IO pins are broken out to a breadboard-friendly layout so you can easily integrate it into bigger projects.
-A separate connector also allows power, ground, and dual CAN connections so you can quickly wire it into a CAN network.
+A separate connector also provides power, ground, and dual CAN connections so you can quickly wire it into CAN networks.

-Use the two CAN bus networks for extra versatility - some ideas:
+The two CAN bus networks brings additional possibilities, such as:
   - Bridge two CAN bus networks with different baud rates
   - Collect data from two different CAN bus networks with different baud rates
   - Isolate traffic between CAN networks